raehik/dotfiles/home/necessary-packages.md

 # All

-openssh : Vital for most all usage cases ntp     : Just to run 1 command once:
+openssh                 : Vital for most all usage cases rxvt-unicode-terminfo   : SSH is otherwise often going to be broken (Arch does
-            ntpd -qg ; hwclock -w
-          But it's useful enough to keep. vim     : Editor of choice zsh     : Shell of choice (bash will suffice, however) tmux    : Vital for administration git     : Vital for grabbing stuff
+                          not come with terminfo for urxvt) ntp                     : `ntpd -qg && hwclock -w` & important anyway vim                     : Editor of choice zsh                     : Shell of choice (bash will suffice e.g. for the RPi) tmux                    : Vital for administration git                     : Vital for grabbing stuff

 (these are all installed by default by my arch-setup scripts)